Informasjonsforvaltning/fdk-baseregistries-publisher/README.md

 # fdk-baseregistries-publisher
-An endpoint that publises a catalog of national base registries in Norway
+An endpoint that publishes a catalog of national base registries in Norway